SomeWeekendReading/someweekendreading.github.io/_posts/2023-04-20-today-i-got-shot-6th.md

 commentsClosed: true
 ---

 Today I got my 6th COVID-19 vaccination.
-Here's why.
+Here's why, in case you're interested.

 ## What happened this week in the US COVID-19 vaccine world?